 stop annoying me provide a better experience for readers.
 Get excited!

 Focus on Side Hustle to Success

 I am so excited with this course.
-Back in January I released my side hustle book and now I’m ready to convert it into a course.
-In addition to the exiting material, I’ve been able to add several new areas of side hustling that will really be beneficial to others.
+Back in January, I released my side hustle book and now I’m ready to convert it into a course.
+In addition to the existing material, I’ve been able to add several new areas of side hustling that will really be beneficial to others.

 - Mystery Shopping